AndrewDant/talon_command_clipboard/README.md

 There is also a command to close the clipboard early:
 'command clipboard close'

+You can repeat a range of commands using 'range clip <number_small> to <number_small>' 'range clip three to five'

+You can repeat any number of clipped commands using 'multi clip <number_small> (and <number_small>)*'.
+This include repeating the same command multiple times by saying the same number multiple times.
+'multi clip one and one and three and four and seven'

+You can save any number of clipped commands into a macro to repeat later using 'macro clip <number_small> (and <number_small>)*'.
+This include repeating the same command multiple times by saying the same number multiple times.
+'macro clip one and five and one and eight'

+Play a saved macro (repeating each saved command) using 'clip macro [play]' 'clip macro'

 # Settings
 You can use the following settings to customize how this tool functions.
 You can refer to the unofficial talon wiki for how [talon settings](https://talon.wiki/unofficial_talon_docs/#settings) work.
 - `command_clipboard_max_length` the maximum number of items to record and display in the command clipboard